 Find all Instances of a Component used in your file.
 Select a single Instance or Component, and the plugin will search all pages and all frames and create a list of all Instances used.

 A well-organized file with structured components definitely positively affects the design work process and speed.
 It's like having your lego pieces neatly organized by color and shape instead of having them all mixed up in a huge box.

 What are the tools that you can't live without?
-Hit me up at firstname.lastname@example.org, and I'll add them to the list.
+Hit us up at [email protected], and we'll add them to the list.